UXVirtual/flux-kontext-dev-app/README.md

 For your safety, be sure to only use a token with read only access to the `black-forest-labs/FLUX.1-Kontext-dev` repo!

-By default, a cat image hosted on Hugging Face will be edited using a text prompt.
-The input image and prompt can be customized by adjusting the arguments passed into `main.py`.

 1. Open Windows commandline to run:

 ```
-.\run-flux-docker.bat hf_YOUR_TOKEN_GOES_HERE
+.\run-flux-docker.bat --image_path "C:\Users\User\Documents\cat.jpg" --prompt "a cat in a birthday hat"  hf_YOUR_TOKEN_GOES_HERE
 ```
 Replace `hf_YOUR_TOKEN_HERE` with the actual token you copied.
+You only need to do this once for the model to download.
+Subsequent runs don't require the token.

 ## TODO